 If your refuse/recycling was placed at the curb prior to 6:30 a.m. on the day of pick up and Tennis did not pick it up, please call Tennis at 651-459-1887.

 Please call City Hall at 715-262-5544, or Tennis at 651-459-1887 with any service concerns.

 Only yard, garden and kitchen waste (defined in Ordinance 329-8) can be dropped off at the compost site.
 Tree limbs will be accepted if no larger than 6" diameter.
 Larger tree trunks and root balls of any size are not accepted.
 Other wood items (consumer products) of any kind are not accepted.

 Remember this is a quarterly utility bill.
-We bill for water, sewer, stormwater, fire protection, trash and recycling on the same bill.
+We bill for water, sewer, storm-water, and fire protection on the same bill.
 Please call 715-262-5544 for more information.